BuickSalesman/learnings-journal/README.md

 # 03/06/25 -
-## when I added the clear button I broke my little project when mass changed getElementById("input-area"), to a varible.
+## when I added the clear button I broke my little project when I mass changed getElementById("input-area"), to a varible.
 This resulted in me called document.inputArea.textContent in one line, causing the whole thing to error out.
 Fixed it quick though!

 Today's first problem is number of islands - https://neetcode.io/problems/count-number-of-islands